danwing/https-local-domains/draft-thomson-https-local-domains.md

 * ".home-arpa" (from {{?Homenet=RFC8375}})
 * ".internal" (from {{?I-D.davies-internal-tld}})
 * both ".localhost" and "localhost" (Section 6.3 of {{?RFC6761}})
+* domain name of the DNS search domain (for further discussion)

 ## Local IP Addresses